ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 |  | | |
 | 2 | `> result_and_errors.txt` | Now the output stream points to the file `result_and_errors.txt`.
 The error stream is still associated with the terminal window. |

 We should change the order of the redirection operators to fix the mistake.
 The `>` operator comes first.
 Then stream duplication takes place.
-Here is the command:
+Here is the corrected command:
 {line-numbers: false, format: Bash}
 ```
 find / -path */doc/* -name README > result_and_errors.txt 2>&1